In this tutorial, we going to learn about JDBC Driver types and usages with examples.

 After loading the drivers, it is required to obtain the connection to connect with the database.

 Main Protocol : Sub Protocol : Data Source

 JDBC ODBC Oracle

-Here, jdbc is the main protocol which takes java request and hand over into database environment through Data Source Name. odbc is the sub protocol which takes the database result and gives to java environment.
-Data Source Name is the configuration tool in the current working machine through which the data is passing from java environment to database and database to java environment.
+Here, JDBC is the main protocol which takes java request and hands over into database environment through Data Source Name. odbc is the sub-protocol which takes the database result and gives to the Java environment.
+Data Source Name is the configuration tool in the current working machine through which the data is passing from java environment to database and database to Java environment.

 class called java.sql.DriverManager which contains the following methods: